grapa-dev/grapa/maintainers/BUILD_AND_DEPLOYMENT/MULTI_PLATFORM_BUILD_GUIDE.md

   - [ ] Run `./scripts/build/build_all_platforms.sh --bump-version`
   - [ ] Verify all 5 platforms build successfully
   - [ ] Verify CLI tests pass for all platforms
-  - [ ] Verify Python tests pass for all platforms
+  - [ ] Verify CLI tests pass for all platforms
   - [ ] Verify Windows artifacts are downloaded and committed

 - [ ] **PyPI deployment:**